-It’s fair to say we aren’t known for our gratitude here in Ireland.
-We’re surrounded by towns and and villages so full of charm but the majority of us rarely appreciate them since it’s what we’ve either grown up with or used to.
-Cobbled streets and buildings older than Australia are just on our doorstep, so why not shine a light on them?
-That’s why I’ve started this new Local Favourites series to try an encourage a little love for these gems in our own backyard.
+It's fair to say we aren't always aware of how lucky we are in Ireland.
+We're surrounded by towns and and villages so full of charm but the majority of us rarely appreciate them since it's what we've either grown up with or been used to.
+Cobbled streets and buildings centuries old are just on our doorstep, so why not shine a light on them?

-I may live in Belfast but I’m an Armagh girl born and bred so I’ve chosen my fair Cathedral City as the first in this new series.
-Although the town is technically a city, the population is only around 15,000 so it’s only wee.
-There was definitely a small-town vibe growing up here; I knew most people when I walked through the streets and I always felt incredibly safe even when I was a teenager running amok.
-Nowadays I feel a little more like an outsider after living away for so long but I think this gives me a fresh perspective and allows me to see the beauty of the town I grew up in.
+I may live in Belfast but I'm an Armagh girl born and bred and it's only since I've lived away that I've learned to truly appreciate how beautiful it is.
+Although the town is technically a city, the population is only around 15,000 and growing up it had a small-town vibe; I knew most people when I walked through the streets and I always felt incredibly safe even when I was a teenager running amok.

 St. Patrick's Cathdedral (The Older)

 St. Patrick's Cathedral (The Younger)